ryeyao/AIP_PKUSSM/A5/README.md

 ================
 Project Page on github: http://github.com/ryeyao/HLIPA_PKUSSM
 ## Chatroom (alpha)
-Based on the code of file server/client in the third homework.
+Based on the code of file server/client in assignment 3.
 ### Usage
 #### First compile the proj
     make